hyperledger/aries-rfcs/features/0183-revocation-notification/README.md

 ## Tutorial

-The Revocation Notification protocol is a very simple protocol consisting of two messages:
+The Revocation Notification protocol is a very simple protocol consisting of a single message:

 * Revoke - issuer to holder
-* Unrevoke - issuer to holder

-This simple protocol allows an issuer to choose to notify a holder that a previously issued credential has been revoked or unrevoked.
+This simple protocol allows an issuer to choose to notify a holder that a previously issued credential has been revoked.

-It is the issuer's prerogative whether or not to notify the holder that a credential has been (un)revoked.
-It is not a security risk if the issuer does not notify the holder that the credential has been (un)revoked, nor if the message is lost.
+It is the issuer's prerogative whether or not to notify the holder that a credential has been revoked.
+It is not a security risk if the issuer does not notify the holder that the credential has been revoked, nor if the message is lost.
 The holder will still be unable to use a revoked credential without this notification.

 ### Roles

 There are two parties involved in a Revocation Notification: `issuer` and `holder`.
-The `issuer` sends the `revoke` or `unrevoke` message to the `holder`.
+The `issuer` sends the `revoke` message to the `holder`.

 ### Messages

-#### Revoke

 The `revoke` message sent by the `issuer` to the `holder` is as follows: